mitchcapper/CefSharpDockerfiles/README.md

 Window 10 Client (Pro) by default with docker uses HyperV isolation, this mode is very non performant vs process isolation mode.

 ## Requirements
-The following requirements are for chrome 63(and more or less 65) and the current vs_2017 installer, they may change over time.
+The following requirements are for chrome 63(and more or less 65 and 67) and the current vs_2017 installer, they may change over time.
 Compiling is largely CPU bound but linking is largely IO bound.

-- At least 32GB of ram dedicated to this would recommend 40GB total with page file to make sure you don't run out.
-You can have any amount of that 32/40GB as a page file, just beware the less actual ram the much slower linking will be.
+- At least 20GB of ram dedicated to this would recommend 30GB total with page file to make sure you don't run out (older builds like 63 were 32GB with 40GB total).
+You can have any amount of that 20/30GB as a page file, just beware the less actual ram the much slower linking will be.
 - At least 250GB of space.